algorandfoundation/algorand-python-testing/docs/testing-guide/transactions.md

 Inner transactions are AVM transactions that are signed and executed by AVM applications (instances of deployed smart contracts or signatures).

-When testing smart contracts, to stay consistent with AVM, the framework _does not allow you to submit inner transactions outside of contract/subroutine/logicsig invocation_, but you can interact with and manage inner transactions using the test context manager as follows:
+When testing smart contracts, to stay consistent with AVM, the framework _does not allow you to submit inner transactions outside of contract/subroutine invocation, but you can interact with and manage inner transactions using the test context manager as follows:

 ```{testcode}
 import algopy